amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

         - not sure how it performs in detection and other tasks.

 # Analysis
+- The Deep Bootstrap Framework: Good Online Learners are Good Offline Generalizers
+    - iclr 2021
+    - some definition to study the deep learning. the gap between the model trained with a finite number of training samples (multiple epochs) and the model trained with an infinite number of images.
+No conclusion, but more about that we can think this kind of gap.
 - Rethinking Pre-training and Self-training
     - 6/11/2020 arxiv
     - conclusion